 Pivot Interactives has content for:

-We are also willing to provide training via video meeting (led by Matt, Peter, or another Pivot Interactives team member) during the course, depending on the size of the workshop and our scheduling constraints.
+We are also willing to provide training via video meeting (led by Matt, Peter, or another Pivot Interactives team member) during the course, depending on the workshop's size and our scheduling constraints.
 To schedule a video training during your course, contact us using the chat bubble at the lower right.

-You are welcome to create classes for your teacher-participants, assign activities, and invite teacher-participants to join your classes invite them to join your class work on activities you assign to them.
+You are welcome to create classes for your teacher-participants, assign activities, and invite teacher-participants to join your class work on activities you assign to them.
 Note: please advise teacher-participants not to use their teacher email when creating a student account. .They will use their teacher email when creating their instructor account.

 We suggest you demonstrate how to use Pivot Interactives to teach students to: